SAP-archive/teched2020-DEV269/exercises/ex2_advanced_ui/02_cluster_ops.md

 <br>![Hibernation Schedule](./images/02_02_03.png)

 ## Kubeconfig rotation
 If you completed the previous steps, you have proven multiple times, that you own valid credentials to talk to the API server.
-Now, you might face a situation where you want to invalidate these, e.g. some uploaded their credentials to a public github repository.
+Now, you might face a situation where you want to invalidate these, e.g. someone uploaded their credentials to a public github repository.
 This is where the kubeconfig rotation comes in handy.
 Give it a try and hit the "rotate" button.

 <br>![Rotate Kubeconfig](./images/02_02_04.png)